Bubble formation in active binary mixture model: Mean-field theory

 \section{Mean-field theory}

-To capture the observed phase behavior, particularly bubble formation, within reduced models, we employ mean-field theory~\cite{Solon2013, Solon2015aim, Curatolo2016, Zakine2024}.
-Though mean-field approximations may be inaccurate for generic parameter regimes, they provide a useful starting point for analytical insight, especially when complemented by techniques such as linear stability analysis.
+To capture the observed phase behavior within reduced models, we employ mean-field theory~\cite{Solon2013, Solon2015aim, Curatolo2016, Zakine2024}.
+A motivation for applying mean-field theory is to gain an approximate yet analytical insight into the observed phenomena.
+In the following, we provide a useful starting point toward a systematic understanding of phase separation phenomena in the active binary mixture model, especially bubble formation, by mean-field approximations combined with linear stability analysis.